 They had hoped for a good retirement, but George died in 1898, and Blanche then discovered that her financial situation was precarious.
 This necessitated visits to India to try and sort out pensions, and various other desperate measures, including sub-letting Brookfield.
 No one in those days owned property – Brookfield was let on a long lease.

 However for Eva, Elliot and Wynne the house proved to be an idyllic setting for their childhood, and when the diaries open in 1895 they have it entirely to themselves, their parents having set off for a trip to India – which in those days meant months, not weeks – in this case from November 95 until March 96.
-The only other adult was their much loved governess, Miss Scratchley.
+The only other adults were their much loved governess, Miss Scratchley, and Granny von Poellnitz.